 Silvia Moreno-Garcia is the critically-acclaimed author of Signal to Noise—winner of a Copper Cylinder Award, finalist of the British Fantasy, Locus, Sunburst and Aurora awards—and Certain Dark Things, selected as one of NPR’s best books of 2016.
+The Beautiful Ones, a novel of manners with a speculative element, is her third book.
 She won a World Fantasy Award for her work as an editor.

 Mexican by birth, Canadian by inclination.
 Silvia’s debut novel, Signal to Noise, about music and magic, won a Copper Cylinder Award and was nominated for the British Fantasy, Locus, Sunburst and Aurora awards.
 Her second novel, Certain Dark Things, focuses on narco vampires in Mexico City.
-It was selected as one of NPR’s best books of 2016 and is a finalist for the Locus and Sunburst awards.
+It was selected as one of NPR’s best books of 2016 and was a finalist for the Locus and Sunburst awards.

 She has edited several anthologies, including She Walks in Shadows (World Fantasy Award winner, published in the USA as Cthulhu’s Daughters), Sword & Mythos, Fungi, Dead North and Fractured.
 Silvia is the publisher of Innsmouth Free Press.
 She also co-edits The Jewish Mexican Literary Review with Lavie Tidhar and the horror magazine The Dark with Sean Wallace.

 She has an MA in Science and Technology Studies from the University of British Columbia.
 Her thesis can be read online and is titled “Magna Mater: Women and Eugenic Thought in the Work of H.P.
 Lovecraft.”